velipso/sndfilter/README.md

 The [biquad.c](https://github.com/voidqk/sndfilter/blob/master/src/biquad.c) file is the meat of the processing.
 There are some comments in that file that describe what is happening.

+I do not understand the math, so please don't ask me any questions :-).
+The core formulas were extracted from the [Chromium](https://github.com/nwjs/chromium.src) source code, and cleaned up to make it easier to read.